Latest posts by FIRECracker (see all)

 First, make a bill payment onto a credit card with no foreign transaction fees so you’re sitting with a positive balance.
 Then, take your credit card into a bank branch or ATM to take out a cash advance.
 Because you have a positive balance, you won’t incur interest charges like you normally would for a cash advance.
 So you’re kinda using your credit card like a pre-paid debit card, if that makes any sense.

-We had to pay a $5 cash advance service fee but we got the exact exchange rate and avoided the 3% fee.
+We had to pay a $5 cash advance service fee but we got the exact exchange rate and avoided the 3% fee (check with your bank to see how much this fee is).
 Since you’re paying fees per transaction, you’re gonna want to take out as much as you’re comfortable with and stashing it with your passport.
 This way, you’ll minimize the amount of transactions you need to do.

 Bad Exchange Rates: